10 hacks for getting kids to do the chores

 Getting kids to do chores is never easy, but having them participate builds a sense of responsibility that will set them up for life.
 Not only that, but chores are a great family activity and can help develop the family bond.
 To make your life easier, we’ve put together our top 10 hacks for getting kids to help out around the house.
 Download a free chore chart to stick on your fridge at home, buy a packet of star stickers and reward the kids for their contributions to the household!

 1. Chores are good for childhood development

 The first step is to explain that chores are an important part of life.
 Research from the Center of Parenting indicates that children who are regularly involved in household chores have higher self-esteem, are more responsible and are better able to deal with obstacles.
 This translates to a positive impact later in life – the best predictor of young adults’ success in their mid-20s was that they participated in household tasks from when they were three or four.
 Start instilling good habits early to set your kids up for their adult lives.

 2. Set age appropriate chores

 Children who don't have chores or who don't have clear boundaries for tasks often feel more insecure,” says Deb Hopper, Clinical Director and Occupational Therapist at Life Skills 4 Kids.
 Deb says that while we often associate kids’ development with play, chores also have a huge role: “learning to do chores and being responsible within a rhythm of household routine teaches skills that cannot be learnt through play.”
-Deb suggests setting age appropriate chores for your children from 3-4 years old.2 This can be as simple as pulling the bed covers up or putting their plate on the sink after dinner.
+Deb suggests setting age appropriate chores for your children from 3-4 years old.
+This can be as simple as pulling the bed covers up or putting their plate on the sink after dinner.
 Naturally, their chores will change as they develop and learn to master new skills.

 3. Show them by ‘doing’